 A new bill amends provisions relating to certain financial institutions, including California Financing Law, Escrow Agent, and Money Transmitter licensees.

 A federal court told a state-chartered bank and its fintech partner that they must return to a state administrative law proceeding to fight allegations that their failure to obtain a license to lend and collect on loans violated state law.

 The updates to the Kansas Mortgage Business Act are effective July 1.

-Among other things, the new legislation requires persons servicing student loans to obtain a license from the Oregon Department of Consumer and Business Services.
+Among other things, the act requires, subject to certain exemptions, persons servicing student loans in the state to obtain a license from the commissioner.

 Among other things, the bill permits employees of a licensee to engage in the mortgage lending process from an alternate location if certain conditions are met.

 The new fee will cover the costs associated with the oversight of virtual currency businesses and “defray operating expenses.”